cyberiums/cyberdoc/docs/_install-and-build/Installing-Geth.md

 We provide archives containing only Geth, and archives containing Geth along with the developer tools from our repository (`abigen`, `bootnode`, `disasm`, `evm`, `rlpdump`).
 Read our [`README`](https://github.com/Cyberiums/cyberium#executables) for more information about these executables.

-Download these bundles from the [Go Cyberium Downloads](https://geth.ethereum.org/downloads) page.
+Download these bundles from the [Cyberium Downloads](https://geth.ethereum.org/downloads) page.

 ## Run inside Docker container